natmourajr/CPE883-2025-02/experiments/TKAT/README.md

-This project uses KAN algorith from:
+This project uses the KAN algorithm from:

 - https://github.com/Adamdad/kat/tree/main